maisunmonowar/bitrot/README.md

 ## Assited duplicate deleter

+There maybe a case, where you know you successfully backedup files. but this folder has duplicate files. use `python3 bitRotChecker.py --path /to/target/folder --deleteDuplicate --updateJson`

+ALWAYS USE UPDATEJSON ARG.

-There maybe a case, where you know you successfully backedup files. but this folder has duplicate files. use `python3 bitRotChecker.py --path /to/target/folder --deleteDuplicate` It will go through the folder. check against the json file, and if there is any file in the folder which is a duplicate of file already backup, it will be deleted.
+It will go through the folder. check against the json file, and if there is any file in the folder which is a duplicate of file already backup, it will be deleted.